 The Pioneer Valley Metropolitan Planning Organization (MPO) implements and oversees the 3C transportation planning process in the Pioneer Valley region.
 The objective of the 3C transportation planning process is to assist, support, and provide the capability to maintain an open comprehensive, cooperative, and continuing transportation planning and programming process at all levels of government in conformance with applicable federal and state requirements and guidelines.
-The Pioneer Valley MPO was restructured in 2017 to elevate the role of the Economic Development Council of Western Massachusetts from an ex-officio non-voting member to a member with full voting privileges.
-As a result, the number of voting members was increased from ten to eleven and consists of the following officials or their designee or alternate.
+The Pioneer Valley MPO was restructured in August of 2006 to enhance the role of the local communities in the transportation planning process and allow local MPO members to represent subregional districts respective to community size and geographic location.

-- The Secretary and CEO of the Massachusetts Department of Transportation - The Administrator of the Massachusetts Department of Transportation Highway Division - The Chairman of the Pioneer Valley Planning Commission • - The Administrator of the Pioneer Valley Transit Authority • - A Representative of the Economic Development Council of Western Massachusetts (EDC) • - The Mayors of two of the following three (3) urban core cities: •
+- The Secretary and CEO of the Massachusetts Department of Transportation - The Administrator of the Massachusetts Department of Transportation Highway Division - The Chairman of the Pioneer Valley Planning Commission - The Chairman of the Pioneer Valley Transit Authority Advisory Board - The President and CEO of the Western Massachusetts Economic Development Council (EDC) - The Mayors of two of the following three (3) urban core cities: